systemd-resolved.service - Man Page

 The following query routing logic applies for unicast DNS lookups initiated by systemd-resolved.service:

-The DefaultRoute= option is a boolean setting configurable with resolvectl or in .network files.
-If not set, it is implicitly determined based on the configured DNS domains for a link: if there's a route-only domain other than "~.", it defaults to false, otherwise to true.
+Whether a link is the default route or not can be configured with resolvectl default-route command or DNSDefaultRoute= setting in .network files.
+If not configured explicitly, it is implicitly determined based on the configured DNS domains for a link: if there's a route-only domain other than "~.", it defaults to false, otherwise to true.

 Effectively this means: in order to support single-label non-synthesized names, define appropriate search domains.
 In order to preferably route all DNS queries not explicitly matched by routing domain configuration to a specific link, configure a "~." route-only domain on it.
 This will ensure that other links will not be considered for these queries (unless they too carry such a routing domain).
-In order to route all such DNS queries to a specific link only if no other link is preferred, set the DefaultRoute= option for the link to true and do not configure a "~." route-only domain on it.
-Finally, in order to ensure that a specific link never receives any DNS traffic not matching any of its configured routing domains, set the DefaultRoute= option for it to false.
+In order to route all such DNS queries to a specific link only if no other link is preferred, configure the link as the default route and do not configure a "~." route-only domain on it.
+Finally, in order to ensure that a specific link never receives any DNS traffic not matching any of its configured routing domains, make it not the default route.

 See org.freedesktop.resolve1(5) for information about the D-Bus APIs systemd-resolved provides.